nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 - `ssid` string which is less than 32 bytes.
 - `password` string which is 8-64 or 0 bytes.
 Empty string indicates an open WiFi access point.
-- `auto` value of 0 or 1 (default)
+- `auto` defaults to 1
-	- 0, Disable auto connect and remain disconnected from access point
+	- 0 to disable auto connect and remain disconnected from access point
-	- 1, Enable auto connect and connect to access point
+	- 1 to enable auto connect and connect to access point, hence with `auto=1` there's no need to call [`wifi.sta.connect()`](#wifistaconnect) later
 - `bssid` string that contains the MAC address of the access point (optional)
 	- You can set BSSID if you have multiple access points with the same SSID.
  	- Note: if you set BSSID for a specific SSID and would like to configure station to connect to the same SSID only without the BSSID requirement, you MUST first configure to station to a different SSID first, then connect to the desired SSID